foundation-model-stack/fms-hf-tuning/README.md

 }
 ```

-This can similarly be run as:
+### Running the Trainer

+You can also run training by calling the trainer directly using the command line.
+For example:

 ```sh
 python tuning/sft_trainer.py  \